-The type of saw used to cut aluminum bar is not as important as the blade type.
+The type of saw used to cut aluminum bars is not as important as the blade type.
 Any type of saw will work, including:

-Even a hacksaw or hand saw will work in a pinch, but for cutting large amounts of aluminum bar, a miter saw or band saw is much faster, safer, and more effective.
+Even a hacksaw, circular saw, or hand saw will work in a pinch, but a miter saw or band saw is much faster, safer, and more effective for cutting large amounts of aluminum bars.

 Often, home machinists without access to industrial-grade sawing equipment will try to cut bar stock using an angle grinder or similar tool with a cut-off wheel.
-While it’s possible to cut aluminum this way, it is not recommended.
+While cutting aluminum this way is possible, it is not recommended.
 Besides the fact that it doesn’t provide a very clean cut, thermal expansion can cause cut-off wheels to explode when cutting aluminum, potentially causing serious injuries.

 The ideal blade for cutting aluminum bar stock is a non-ferrous blade made for cutting aluminum.
-However, a standard carbide-tipped wood blade works well, too.
+However, standard carbide blades work well, too.
 If it can cut wood, it can probably cut aluminum.
-Even high-speed steel (HSS) tooling will get the job done, just not as well, and the blade won’t last long.
+Even high-speed steel (HSS) tooling will get the job done, just not as well, and the metal cutting blade won’t last long.
 Keep in mind that although cutting aluminum doesn’t require as sharp a blade as wood, it will wear out blade edges very quickly, so you probably don’t want to use the same blade you use for wood or other uses.

 Cut slowly and consistently, checking the teeth between cuts for buildup.
 Sticky chips are normal, but if the blade is gumming up, you’ll need to clean it and use more lubricant and a slower feed rate to keep the chips from melting.